MegaManSec/JoshuaHu/_posts/2024-10-07-facetimehd-webcam-linux-vm-macbook-freebsd-broadcom-1570.md

 $ doas apk add ~/packages/aports/x86_64/facetimehd-calibration-1.0.0-r0.apk
 ```

-Reloading the `facetimehd` driver, the warning should no longer be displayed, and the colors of your website will be.. more correct:
+Reloading the `facetimehd` driver, the warning should no longer be displayed, and the colors of your webcam will be.. more correct:

 ```console
 $ rmmod facetimehd